-2.7 Data extraction
+Data extraction

-According to the selection criteria, data were extracted from included studies into 'Characteristics of included studies' tables (see Technical Report).
+According to the selection criteria, data was extracted from included studies into 'Characteristics of included studies' tables (see Technical Report).
 Information was collected on study details, participants, results and risk of bias rating and GRADE certainty of evidence assessment rating.

-2.8 Data synthesis
+Data synthesis

 In order to summarise systematic review findings to inform evidence-based recommendations, data were presented in tables.
-Narrative synthesis was used as the data collected were not appropriate for meta-analysis.
+Narrative synthesis was used as the data collected was not appropriate for meta-analysis.

-2.9 Narrative reviews
+Narrative reviews